jmc-88/grunt-appcache/README.md

 #### dest

-`String`, Mandatory.
-Indicating the output path for the AppCache manifest.
+`String` indicating the output path for the AppCache manifest.
+Mandatory.

 #### baseUrl
-Type: `String`,
+Type: `String`
-Default value: `undefined`.
+Default value: `undefined`

-The base URL to prepand to all expanded cache entries.
-It should be let to `undefined` in case of webapp, or set to `/bower_components/mywebcomponent` in case of bower module.
+The base URL to prepend to all expanded cache entries.
+In case of a Bower module, you can set this to `/bower_components/mywebcomponent`.

 #### includes
-Type: `Grunt globbing pattern`,
+Type: `Grunt globbing pattern`
-Default value: `undefined`.
+Default value: `undefined`
 [globbing pattern spec](http://gruntjs.com/configuring-tasks#globbing-patterns)

 The purposes is to merge all manifest files that match the globbing pattern into this generated manifest appcache.
-Each sections : cache, network and fallback are merged and then filled with `cache`, `network` and `fallback` target fields.
-It is very useful when you create you own bower component with this grunt appcahe task or when you use a third party components that include his appcache manifest.
-See Bower usage examples bellow.
+The contents of each matching files' sections are merged together, and subsequently added to the final `cache`, `network` and `fallback` target fields.
+It is very useful when you create you own Bower component with this Grunt Task or when you use a third party component that include their appcache manifest.
+See Bower usage examples below.

 #### cache

 A descriptor for the "CACHE:" entries.
 A cache descriptor can be either :

 Type: `Grunt globbing pattern`
-Default value: `[]`.
+Default value: `[]`
 [globbing pattern spec](http://gruntjs.com/configuring-tasks#globbing-patterns)

 Alternatively, this argument can be an `Object`.